 There are a lot of social media tools out there.
 It can be overwhelming searching for them and spending time learning them.
 So, I've pulled together some of my favourite online tools to save you time and help you succeed online.

-To help you further, I've broken them down into three groups, depending on your needs.
+To help you, I've broken the resources down into three groups, depending on your needs.

 The Minimalist Socialite, for small business owners or people just starting out.

 The Serious Socialite, for those who want to step up their game a little.